MaselLab/ProteinEvolution/Metrics/ReadMe.md

-# ProteinSequenceMetricsScripts
+# Metrics
 ---------------------------------------------------------------------------------------

-This repository is used to store all scripts designed to process and produce metrics for protein sequences.
+This repository is used to store all scripts designed to process and produce metrics for protein sequences and genomes.
 These metrics include (but are not limited to) predictions for:
 - Intrinsic structural disorder
 - Aggregation propensity
 - Clustering and dispersion
 - Amino acid composition
+- Codon Adaptation Index

  The scripts are listed below in alphabetical order.